 How Can I Afford A Nursing Home? – Nursing homes and assisted living are expensive!
 Here are ideas on how you can prepare for that expense.

-How to Give Wisely in 2020 – The Tax Cut and Jobs Act of 2017 has fundamentally shifted charitable giving.
-The concerns some expressed in late 2017 and throughout even 2018 appear to have been warranted.
+How to Give Wisely in 2023 – The Tax Cut and Jobs Act of 2017 has still fundamentally shifted some charitable giving.
+The concerns some expressed have proven to be warranted.
 But charitable giving still works!
 Learn how to adjust your giving to still get tax benefits.

 How to Lose it All – Having some money and losing it is a frightening prospect.
 Here are some ideas for helping protect your financial position.
 They include (1) Money, and especially wealth, is to be feared, (2) We need constant support and accountability to stay on track, and (3) People need to commit to the Gospel and not to themselves.